 If a doctor suggests palliative care, that doesn’t mean they’re giving up on a loved one’s care or they can’t do anything further.
 It might mean they want to provide options to help your loved one feel more comfortable or better manage their pain.
 That said, hospice care is a type of palliative care, and that terminology often is what confuses people.

-Hospice care focuses on providing comfort measures at the end of a person’s life.
+Hospice care is different from palliative care in that it focuses on providing comfort measures at the end of a person’s life.
 When treatments for cancer, heart failure, or another severe and chronic disease stop working, sometimes clients or families decide to stop treating the disease and focus solely on making the person who is dying as comfortable as possible.

 Hospice care also can be provided in the hospital or at home.
 However, to qualify for Medicare reimbursement for home hospice, for example, a client must have a doctor’s note that they have less than six months to live.
 Hospice care truly is focused on care at the end of the client’s life and is tailored to what the client and their family decide together during end-of-life planning.